Concepts

 Valid types

-s must be hashable, and therefore should be immutable.
-Specifically, the type must have implemented __hash__()
+Input params and output values must be hashable, and therefore must be immutable.
+Specifically, their types must implement __hash__()

 and __eq__()